Mastro-Gibbs/stray68K/README.md

 Stray motorola 68000 emulator, include assembler and emulator.

+Headless branch, it does not contain the step-by-step mode and the possibility of being able to dump on stdout or json of the machine.

 #### Emulation Machine
 The emulator is based on a **pseudo-state machine** and a series of functions that emulate the behavior of the operations performed by the Motorola 68000 processor.
 Possible states: